-Suzanne was back in January with more sore joints and blood tests were taken.
-She was advised to see a rheumatologist, and by February, Suzanne was diagnosed and put on methotrexate with additional cortisone injections in her shoulders.
+Helen was back in January with more sore joints and blood tests were taken.
+She was advised to see a rheumatologist, and by February, Helen was diagnosed and put on methotrexate with additional cortisone injections in her shoulders.

-‘I went back to the specialist in October 2022 and he put me on an additional drug,’ said Suzanne.
+‘I went back to the specialist in October 2022 and he put me on an additional drug,’ said Helen.
 ‘Finally in November I became pain-free because the drugs stabilised the inflammation.

 ‘Before that, I couldn’t lift my arms out to the side, nor upwards.
 This meant I couldn’t wash my hair or put on a bra or lift a pot off the stove.
 My whole shoulder was so restricted, I couldn’t carry a plate with any confidence or comfort.
 I couldn’t drive because I couldn’t manoeuvre myself behind the steering wheel or sit comfortably without pain.’